LAION-AI/audio-dataset/README.md

 # What have we done?

-- We are keeping collecting audio datasets and here is the [LIST](./data_collection/README.md) of all waht we found.
+- We are keeping collecting audio datasets and here is the [LIST](./data_collection/README.md) of all what we found.
 - We define the standard and method to store and process all audio datasets, which is essential in the sense of unifying the final format of datasets to simplify model training.
 The final dataset format we used for now is [webdataset](https://github.com/webdataset/webdataset).
-The concret data process pipeline is specified [here](data_preprocess/README.md)
+The concrete data process pipeline is specified [here](data_preprocess/README.md)
 - You may also find the processing [code](./data_preprocess/) for each processed audio datasets, respectively.
 Dependencies required for testing these scripts are specified in the document [`environment.txt`](./data_preprocess/environment.txt).
-Please Note that [environment.txt](./data_preprocess/environment.txt) may be an inexhaustive list.
-There is also a list with redundant packages [here](./data_preprocess/environment.yml)(i.e. superclass $\supset$ of the exhaustive list).
+Please Note that [environment.txt](./data_preprocess/environment.txt) may be an non-exhaustive list.
+There is also a list with redundant packages [environment.yml](./data_preprocess/environment.yml)(i.e. superclass $\supset$ of the exhaustive list), and you can use command `conda env create --name envname --file=environment.yml` to create the environment and `conda activate envname` for using it.

 # Contributing